openstack/ironic/doc/source/contributor/releasing.rst

 beneficial changes and a known downstream operator or distributor will consume the release.

+A bugfix branch is supported for 6 months after its creation date.

 To leave some version space for releases from these branches, releases of these projects from the master branch always increase either the major or the minor version.